sandialabs/uFJC/README.rst

     pip install git+https://github.com/sandialabs/ufjc.git@<branch-name>

 or after cloning a branch and executing ``python setup.py install``.
+There are also `Docker images <https://hub.docker.com/r/mrbuche/ufjc>`_ available.
-Any installation can be tested with
+In all cases, a valid installation can be tested by running

 ::